 - National 843, coming in at the industry average

 Once again, brands aimed at budget travelers—Thrifty, Dollar and Budget—were the lowest-rated in J.D.
 Power's annual survey of 12,000 business and leisure travelers who rented from an airport location.
 More than 73 percent of respondents had rented for leisure travel.

 But how does the J.D.
 Powers survey results compare to AutoSlash's assessment?
 "It's interesting to see Hertz ahead of National in the survey.
 Based on our experience and feedback from our customers, we'd rank National first.
 National is still clear and away the king of service and it offers the nicest vehicle selection," says Weinberg.
 "We'd place Hertz second, followed by Avis third, Enterprise fourth, Budget and Alamo tied for fifth, and finally Dollar and Thrifty."

 There may be two easy ways to make your own experience better, according to the J.D.
 Power survey:

 Use the app.
-Overall satisfaction among customers who use a brand's mobile app is 58 points higher than with those who do not.
-Currently, just 30 percent of customers say they use a rental car mobile app.
+Overall satisfaction among customers who use a brand's mobile app is 50 points higher than with those who do not.
+Currently, just 40 percent of customers say they use a rental car mobile app.
 Rental car apps are used most frequently for making reservations (52%); getting shuttle information (40%); getting general information (39%); check-in (39%); and selecting the rental car (39%).